harrellbm/Quartz-Garden/content/My Thoughts on Cosmology.md

 ---
 "Note Planted:": 2024-06-27
-"Last Tended:": 2024-11-11
+"Last Tended:": 2024-11-18
 ---
 #🌱Seed  #🙂Agree
 ****
 > `Importance`: 10%

 > [!Summary] The Big Idea
 > My thoughts on how the world works.
+Very unorganized at this point and in process.

 # Big Picture Perspectives